gitless-vcs/gitless/README.md

 `PATH`.

-If for some reason this doesn't work (maybe you are running an old version of your OS?), try one of the other options (installing from source code or via the Python Package Index).
+If for some reason this doesn't work (maybe you are running an old version of your OS?), try one of the other options (installing from source or via the Python Package Index).

 ### Installing from source

-To install from source you need to have Python (2.7, 3.2+ or pypy) installed.
+To install from source you need to have Python (2.7, 3.2+ or PyPy) installed.

+Note to Windows users: Python 3 is not supported yet, see [#146](https://github.com/sdg-mit/gitless/issues/146) for more info.

 Additionally, you need to [install pygit2]( http://www.pygit2.org/install.html "pygit2 install").